Disk Configurations

 RAID is an acronym that stands for Redundant Array of Independent Disks.
 In a RAID setup, several drives are configured together to act as a single volume.
 The computer sees multiple drives as a single device, as shown in Figure 4.

 This can be desirable for reasons of speed and/or redundancy.
-You can control your RAID setup either by using a hardware controller (such as a PCI expansion card) or by using software.
+You can control your RAID setup either by using a hardware controller or by using software.
+The controller for hardware RAID will either be built in to the drive enclosure, or it could be an add-on PCI card for a tower system.

-You can configure RAID systems where data is written to multiple drives with redundancy.
+Some RAID systems write data to multiple drives for added safety.
 This means that if a drive fails, all the data can still exist on the device.
-These mirrored or parity RAID setups can be a good choice to store working files in a mission-critical situation, such as a studio with lots of deadline pressure.
+These mirrored or parity RAID setups can be a good choice to store Working files in a mission-critical situation, such as a studio with lots of deadline pressure.
 And this kind of RAID is essential in a corporate environment where 24/7 uptime is necessary.

 Let’s look at the various flavors of RAID and see what they do.